Oakraven79/pavlov_rcon_tcl/README.md

 ## Please Note that it is very new and sometimes crashes and needs a restart.
 Work in progress!

+## Why does this exist?
+I wanted to build a tool that I could use to admin Pavlov from within VR (via Virtual Desktop)but set myself a challenge to use as much vanilla python as possible.
+So part fun project but also hoping to contribute to what is a really cool game!

+There are plenty of more complete tools to manage Pavlov via RCON if you want more depth, check out http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Tools_available_to_access_Rcon_interface

 ## On the TODO List

 - Add ability to list banned players and unban in server actions